 The Atascadero Basin is approximately 19,800 acres in size.
 It extends north along the Salinas River from the community of Santa Margarita to the southern limits of Paso Robles.
-The Basin is comprised of flatlands ranging in elevation from approximately 700 to 1,300 feet above mean sea level (ft/msl) that are bordered to the west by the Santa Lucia Range.
-The average annual precipitation over the Basin ranges from 13 to 23 inches.
-The Salinas River is the primary surface water feature within the Basin.
+The basin is comprised of flatlands ranging in elevation from approximately 700 to 1,400 feet above mean sea level (ft/msl) that are bordered to the west by the Santa Lucia Range southern Coast Ranges.
+The average annual precipitation ranges from 13 to 23 inches.
+The Salinas River is the primary surface water feature within the basin.
 Land use information for the GSP was collected by DWR and San Luis Obispo County's Agricultural Commissioner Offices.
-Current land use in the basin is summarized by category in Table 2 (see Section 3 of the GSP for a more detailed description of land uses in the Basin).
+Current land use in the basin is summarized by category in Table ES-2 (see Section 3 of the GSP for a more detailed description of land uses in the Basin).